-The cure of cancer is the main objective of all professionals and the anti-cancer treatments they use for this, even though they have to assume quite hard side effects to achieve it.
+The cure for cancer is the main objective of all professionals and the anti-cancer treatments they use for this, even though they have to assume quite hard side effects to achieve it.

 As for the types of cancer treatment, they affect fertility in the following ways:

 - chemotherapy drugs are used to eliminate cells in the body that are in division.
-Tumor cells divide rapidly, but there are also other healthy cells that can be found in division, such as spermatogonias (stem cells from the testicle).
-Alkylating agents such as mecloretamine or procarbazine are some of the anti-tumour drugs that most affect the male reproductive system.
+Tumor cells divide rapidly, but there are also other healthy cells that can be found in the division, such as spermatogonia (stem cells from the testicle).
+Alkylating agents such as mechlorethamine or procarbazine are some of the anti-tumor drugs that most affect the male reproductive system.

 - radiation directed at the pelvic area can also affect the testicles and destroy the stem cell population, especially if high energy (24 Gy) rays are used.

 - when removal of one or both testicles is required (orchiectomy).
-With a testicle it would still be possible to have children if testicular function is restored, but without both it would not be possible.
+With a testicle, it would still be possible to have children if the testicular function is restored, but without both, it would not be possible.

 How to preserve male fertility?